bendtherules/bendtherules.github.com/posts/function-name-binding.md

 And thus began my years of ignorance and denial about function names.
 I knew just about how to call a function I created, but none of that recursive mumbo-jumbo.
 Years passed by.
 But recently, I thought I would revisit Javascript concepts and try to understand them from the Ecmascript specification.
 So, this is that article where I document everything I wish I knew about function names.

-(Having read some parts of the specification, now I strongly believe that - Some parts of Javascript which feel confusing for developers, are like that, because the specification *literally* has special cases for them.
-A lot of the explanations we read are too dumbed down and hide what is happening internally.
-So, as users we only have a fuzzy, hand-
+> Having read some parts of the specification, now I strongly believe that - Some parts of Javascript which feel confusing for developers, are like that, because the specification *literally* has special cases for them.
+> A lot of the explanations we read are too dumbed down and hide what is happening internally.
+So, as users we only have a fuzzy, hand-waving understanding

 # Intro